Prague-Vienna Sightseeing Transfer

 • Is lunch included in the tour price?

-Lunch is not included in the tour price but a lunch break is scheduled in Brno.
+Lunch is not included in the tour price but a lunch break is scheduled in Mikulov.
 Kindly let our tour leader know if you have any special dietary needs that we should take in account.

 • Is this tour suitable for senior citizens?